TOP LIVE EVENTS

 We actually visited New York for the first time this year and having seen the city first hand and witnessed the unique spirit and buzz of the place attending one of the big annual parades is now very much at the top of the bucket list - it could be at Halloween, St Patrick's Day, the 4th July of maybe even Memorial Day, but if I had to choose just one then i think I would opt for the Macy's parade on Thanksgiving just for the sheer scale and ceremony of the event, drawing the whole nation together to, well, quite literally give thanks!

-In a country where holiday time tends to be at a premium the population tend to really throw themselves into the big public holidays, and Thanksgiving Day is one in particular that draws family and friends together across the country. parades take place in many towns and cities, and most people will be either participating in or watching a parade at some point in the day, even if it's only tuning into NBC to watch the New York parade, which is screened live to the nation each year (see further down the page for how best to watch on TV or online)
+In a country where holiday time tends to be at a premium the population tend to really throw themselves into the big public holidays, and Thanksgiving Day is one in particular that draws family and friends together across the country. parades take place in many towns and cities, and most people will be either participating in or watching a parade at some point in the day.

 The parade starts at 9am and lasts around 3 hours in total - it follows the usual, straightforward route: